 The Family Station

-With its 1000 m2 divided into 8 distinct play zones, you’ll discover a world full of slides, mazes, bouncy castles, trampolines and arcade games!
+With its 1,000 m² divided into 8 distinct play areas, you’ll discover a world filled with slides, mazes, inflatable castles, trampolines, and arcade games!
 It’s impossible for kids to get bored with so many choices, each more entertaining than the last!
-For children aged 1 to 10.
+For children ages 1 to 10.

-Immersive experiences to do with your kids when it’s raining
+Immersive experiences to enjoy with your kids when it rains

 Futurist Games

-Here you’ll find some 30 virtual reality activities and games.
-Equipped with a headset, you’ll leave Brussels for a session… For example, explore a world populated by mysterious animals where you’ll have to solve a series of enigmas, or plunge into Alice’s world to help her save Wonderland!
+Here, we offer around thirty virtual reality activities and games.
+Equipped with a headset, you’ll leave Brussels behind for the duration of a session… For example, explore a world populated by mysterious animals where you’ll have to solve a series of puzzles, or dive into Alice’s world to help her save Wonderland!

 Koezio

-This is a completely indoor amusement park with an original concept.
-You can choose from a whole range of different activities, from karaoke and mini-golf to a game of physical and intellectual tests!
-And when you’ve finished, you can chat about your experience while cooling off in the bar/restaurant!
+This is a completely indoor amusement park with a unique concept.
+You can choose from a wide range of activities, from karaoke to a game of physical and mental challenges, including mini-golf!
+And when you’re done, you can discuss your experience while enjoying a refreshment at the bar/restaurant!

 A visit to the museum